TemporalWiki: A Lifelong Benchmark for Training and Evaluating Ever-Evolving Language Models: Experiments with TemporalWiki

 \subsection{Experimental Settings}

-For our experiments, we continue pretraining GPT-2 Large~\citep{radford2019language} (774M parameters), which serves as our baseline language model (LM).
+For our baseline language model (LM), we continue pretraining GPT-2 Large~\citep{radford2019language} (774M parameters).
 We first compare the baseline performances between updating GPT-2 with \textsc{TWiki-Diffsets} and updating it with entire Wikipedia snapshots and evaluate each update using \textsc{TWiki-Probes}.
 We also implement continual learning methods from literature known for mitigating \textit{catastrophic forgetting} that occurs when updating GPT-2 with only \textsc{TWiki-Diffsets}.
 Further detailed configuration of the experimental settings is provided in Appendix \ref{appen:config}.